-So how do you learn to say no more?
-Am I now the master of saying no?
+So how do you learn to say no to people?
+Am I now an expert in saying no?
 Absolutely not, and you can’t say no all the time.
-But, it’s all about finding that balance and what suits you.
-But if you listen to your gut and know it doesn’t feel right; then it’s ok for you to set those healthy boundaries and say no.
+However, it’s about finding that balance and what suits you.
+If you listen to your gut and know it doesn’t feel right or if it causes you stress/overwhelm – then it’s ok for you to set those healthy boundaries and say no.

 The one person who needs your approval most is yourself.
 Start building on that relationship

 Learning to say no, inner work and mindful practices